syhpoon/xyzcmd/doc/user/configs.rst

 So, if we have::

-   set chain key CTRL-J
+   set chain key CTRL-j
    set chain key META-G context BOX

-Pressing CTRL-J in default context would not trigger action lookup, but instead KeyManager will wait until chain key pressed again or timeout reached.
+Pressing CTRL-j in default context would not trigger action lookup, but instead KeyManager will wait for next shortcut in chain until the same chain key pressed again or timeout reached.
-Therefore, pressing ``CTRL-J META-1 META-2 CTRL-S CTRL-J`` will trigger KeyManager to lookup for shortcut ``META-1 META-2 CTRL-S``.
+Thus, pressing ``CTRL-j META-1 META-2 CTRL-j`` in ``BOX`` context will trigger KeyManager to lookup for shortcut ``META-1 META-2``.
-Of course such a long shortcuts make little sense, but combinations with two-three shortcuts could be really of use sometimes.